stianfro/blog/content/en/posts/gateway-api-1.md

 It is also very noticable when working with all the different resources.
 Every field of every CRD is extremely well documented and has great validation as well,

-Just take a look at the documentation for the [`.spec.hostnames`](https://github.com/kubernetes-sigs/gateway-api/blob/bc08c0ff375ad76fdda7089121c6e1e06662c137/apis/v1/httproute_types.go#L55-L125) field in the HTTPRoute resource: as an example:
+Just take a look at the documentation for the [`.spec.hostnames`](https://github.com/kubernetes-sigs/gateway-api/blob/bc08c0ff375ad76fdda7089121c6e1e06662c137/apis/v1/httproute_types.go#L55-L125) field in the HTTPRoute resource as an example:

 ```go
 // HTTPRouteSpec defines the desired state of HTTPRoute